rht-labs/api-design/CONTRIBUTING.md

 # How to Contribute

 We welcome contributions from the community.
-Here are a few ways you can help us improve.
+Here is the process for submitting patches to any of the rht-labs repositories.

 ## Open an Issue